How Long Can You Keep an Employee in a “Temporary” Role….

 We are yet to see if MS can effectively enforce this policy without exception as we know first hand the negative impact of losing a valued worker – even if the are not an employee hired directly.

-While higher wage temporary or contract workers often prefer “longer term project based assignments”, many lower wage temporary workers consider themselves negatively impacted when asked to remain as temporary employees for long periods without being converted to a regular hire.
-The impact to productivity and morale is of particular import when temporary workers work side by side core employees doing the same or similar work.
+While higher wage temporary or contract workers tend to prefer “longer term assignments”, many lower wage temporary workers consider themselves negatively impacted when asked to remain as temporary employees for long periods of time without being converted to a regular hire.
+The impact to productivity and morale is often highly visible when temporary workers are asked to work side by side core employees doing the same or similar work.

 For similar reasons, in those situations where an employer regularly hires members of its temporary workforce, there is risk attached to keeping the temporary employee in the workforce once they know they will not be hired.